Music to Listen To...: Background

 Despite being longer than any of the band's studio albums, Music to Listen To... is being marketed as an EP, though other sources have referred to it as an album.
 The release comes shortly after an interview with vocalist Oliver Sykes in which he discussed plans for more experimental releases, stating "We're not going to do an album again, maybe ever."
 It was left unannounced until the day of its release, with the band posting "new record out now" on their social media.

 Music to Listen To... signalled a continuation of the more collaborative direction explored on Amo, the latter of which included features from Grimes and Dani Filth.
-Pop singer Halsey is a guest vocalist on the song "¿", who Sykes and Fish had met when producing her own song "Experiment on Me" for the Birds of Prey film soundtrack.
+Pop singer Halsey is a guest vocalist on the song "¿"; Sykes and Fish had met her when producing her own song "Experiment on Me" for the Birds of Prey film soundtrack.
 Other featured artists include previous touring mates Yonaka and Lotus Eater, as well as indie pop outfit Happyalone and hip hop artist Bexey.

 Describing the process behind the release, Sykes said his first idea was to make "a bit of a study album, or something long, using bits and bobs from what we've got from Amo or demos and stuff like that.
 When we got together it turned into this whole different thing, and we just rolled with it."